AkatsukiSirius/GADS-22-NYC/README.md

 | Wed August 12 |                | Review                         |                |
 | Mon August 17 |                | Project Presentation Workshop  |                |
 | Wed August 19 |                | Project Presentations          |                |

+#Getting Help

+Ask

+Your first port of call is to ask Susan or Mark.

+#Submitting Homework

+Almost all of the homework will be done using the iPython Notebook environment.

+All homework can be sent as an attachment to the instructional team (send it to all of us!)